DFKI-NLP/kibad-llm/README.md

 ### Adding dependencies

-To [add packages as dependencies](https://docs.astral.sh/uv/concepts/projects/dependencies/), use the `uv add` command.
+To [add packages as dependencies](https://docs.astral.sh/uv/concepts/projects/dependencies/), use the `uv add` command. <br>
+Please make sure to add upper bounds when you can to prevent future breakage.

 ```bash
 uv add httpx